Ask the Coach: Why Do I Choke at Game Time?

-A young hooper wants to translate training to winning, so Duke basketball’s Kara Lawson helps him score some perspective.
+A young hooper wants to translate training into winning, so Duke basketball's Kara Lawson helps him to score some perspective.

-I play high school basketball and slay in practice.
-I sink nearly every shot, I’m quick on both ends of the floor, and I love every second of it.
+I play high-school basketball and slay in training.
+I sink nearly every shot, I'm quick on both ends of the floor and I love every second of it.
 But when it comes to playing in a game?
 I choke.
-It’s like suddenly I’m so paralyzed with fear of failure that my muscles don’t remember how to shoot a ball — especially free throws, which I always nail in practice.
+It's like suddenly, I'm so paralysed with fear of failure that my muscles don't remember how to shoot a ball—especially during free throws, which I always nail in training.
 And it feels like my anxiety is getting worse with every game.
-I know I have it in me to be really good, but I don’t know how to channel that when it really matters.
+I know I have it in me to be really good, but I don't know how to channel that when it really matters.
 Why is this happening to me, and what can I do about it?

 Lacks Ability in Games

 18-year-old basketball player

 I thought I played terribly in so many games, but when I watched the tape, it wasn't that bad.
 I'm not dismissing how awful that can feel in the moment, but we tend to see our failures as much bigger than they really are.

 One of the greatest lessons I ever learnt about this came from, of all people, my middle-school football coach.
 When I'd finish a game and feel frustrated by my playing, he'd say, "You're not going to have a perfect game.
 Your goal in a game is to touch perfection as many times as possible".
 In other words, you'll never be perfect—but you can have a perfect pass, a perfect shot or a perfect defensive play.

 If I were you, I'd look for a reality check from someone you trust.
 Sit down with your coach and go over your stats to see how they match up with your perceptions.
 Most of the time when people talk about being off, they mean they're not making shots, but you need to look at all of your numbers.
 If the right ones are trending upwards, that's growth (and more chances to touch perfection).